brentvollebregt/nitratine.net/posts/python-size-and-time-cache-decorator/post.md

 ```

 ## Summary
-If you want a simple memoization function, I still recommend using the built in [`@functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) decorator but if you are looking for memoization decorator with a time factor added in, then this is something that you're looking for.
+If you want a simple memoization function, I still recommend using the built-in [`@functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) decorator but if you are looking for memoization decorator with a time factor added in, then this is something that you're looking for.